sasatatar/seed-generator/QUICK-START.md

 ---

-**Ready to use!** The web app is running at http://localhost:5173 and you can build the offline version with `pnpm build:web`.
+**Ready to use!** The web app is running at http://localhost:5173 and you can build the offline version with `pnpm build`.